flowmatters/openwater/doc/reporting.md

 They afford considerable flexibility to identify and subset data, report in different ways and to aggregate data as required.
 However there are a number of limitations, which, at this point, are overcome by building higher level reporting functions to support a particular model or stye of model.

 As illustrated in the table example, above, there will often be the need to perform a unit conversion on the data returned by the reporting functions.
-In that example, there desire was to see a table of mean annual constituent load, in tons/year, by constituent and land use.
+In that example, the requirement was to see a table of mean annual constituent load, in tons/year, by constituent and land use.
 This was achieved by summing across catchments and through time, to obtain 'total' loads, then dividing by the number of years in the simulation to create a mean average.
 However two additional conversions were necessary:

 * `*1e-3` to convert the modelled kg to tons, and
 * `*86400` to convert the 'per second' model outputs to per day.